endcerro/minishell/README.md

 # minishell
-minishell go 77777

-The shell you're (mostly) used to, minus the line edition features
+The shell you're (mostly) used to, minus the termcaps related features